barathRC/SQOOP/README.md

 Use --hive-home to speicfy the HIVE binary in case of multiple HIVE instances.

+SQOOP incremental LOAD parameters: --check-column --incremental (-append (Prim key or any column in which the max value for the last import i checked) /
+-lastmodified (a column in the source table should be a datetime. even if an exisiting record is updated this column can be checked with column name and check value params) ) --checkvalue

 --hive-overwrite will overwrite the existing table. used in ELT activity.

 ETL, ELT, Data transformation processing, HDFS as Data Lake, Data Analysis, Reporting, Business Insights